 From running a marathon to running a business, staying healthy isn’t just so we can do it all – it’s so we can enjoy it all.
-At HealthPartners and Park Nicollet, we’re here to help you stay healthy with preventive exams, screenings and immunizations.
+At HealthPartners and Park Nicollet, we’re here to help you stay healthy with preventive exams, medical screenings and immunizations.
 We’re also here when you have a nagging question that deserves quick answers.

 With the largest team of board-certified OB-GYNs in the Twin Cities and western Wisconsin, you’ll find doctors from diverse backgrounds and with a wide range of practice styles at more than 20 locations.
 That way, it’s easy to find an OB-GYN who is right for you and close to home.